pewpewtron/lontar/vault/DevOps.Container.OpenShift.PreventiveMaintenance.md

 > note:
 > forgot TBD

-to view application logs open grafana and click on box in side bar then select manage > default > TBD
+To view application logs open grafana and click Dashboard > Manage > Default then Select `Node Exporter / USE Method / Node`

 - [ ] Grafana graph resource utilization for each node